 Pepper Ball Gun Not in ICE Inventory

 Stun Grenade Or Flash Bang Not In ICE Inventory

 Riot Sized Pepper Spray, Also Not In ICE InventoryThe terrorists will also be relying on local police to take no action—just as the University of California Police Department did, or failed to do, during the Milo riot:

 In the past, when violent protesters have shown up at East Bay demonstrations, they’ve mixed with the crowd and used peaceful protesters as human cover.
-This time, the 100 or so black bloc anarchists marched brazenly up Bancroft Way and into Sproul Plaza after the protest was under way, lined up directly in front of their target and attacked.It was as if they knew no one would stop them — which turned out to be the case.Why UC police let anarchists run wild in Berkeley, by Matier & Ross, San Francisco Chronicle, February 5, 2017.This, of course, is what the late Sam Francis described as “anarcho-tyranny”—the state refuses to use its legal monopoly of force to protect citizens against groups that the state tacitly favors.
+This time, the 100 or so black bloc anarchists marched brazenly up Bancroft Way and into Sproul Plaza after the protest was under way, lined up directly in front of their target and attacked.This, of course, is what the late Sam Francis described as “anarcho-tyranny”—the state refuses to use its legal monopoly of force to protect citizens against groups that the state tacitly favors.

 Bennett’s claim that no one was injured was of course untrue.
 But it signaled that no serious investigation would be done—those injured were, as a matter of tacit policy, not protected by the laws of the State of California because they were Republicans, white, men, heterosexuals.